workinghard/Cube4Fun_v2/README.md

 ## Software

 ### Cube
 The communication is working through I2C protocoll.
+The basic logic is very simple:
+* Display programmed smooth animations
+* If a frame (full 64 led values) received, display it
+* 5 seconds timeout for the default state.
+(Currently displaying programmed animations)

+#### Protocoll
+* Only listen, no call backs
+* valid format for a frame: "//??<64 color values>,,  "

 ## Hardware
 Because most of the esp8266 boards are working with 3.3V and our Cube board is a regular ATMEGA328 with 5V, we need a voltage shifter.
 This is a basic schematic realized with a BSS138 MOSFET.
 Breakout boards are available on most popular sites.